 Manufacturers who identify patient categories or sub indications which do not follow the reference model (i.e. perform less well) can create specific value propositions around outcomes and justify usage of devices at higher prices.

 Value propositions which show create better patient experiences, are easier to develop and can show significance with relatively small patient trials.
 However, justifying higher prices is difficult unless a clear link to patient compliance/ is shown to impact patient outcomes.

 Bundled payment models linked to outcomes increase the focus on patient experience.
 Patient surveys rarely focus on devices but tend to include questions on communication/responsiveness of clinicians, pain management, and general satisfaction with the hospital.
 These outcomes can be influenced by the patient’s experience with medical devices and the support/training manufacturers provide to caregivers.

 Purchasing decision makers tend to work in silos, therefore value propositions with potential up-scopes in efficiency may be perceived as irrelevant or even a threat.
 However, under bundled payment models value propositions, which explore efficiencies across departmental silos and extend outside the hospital across the episode of care will now have significant value (e.g. volume of devices used /cost of ownership, workflow, staff costs etc.)

-If you would like an initial telephone discussion, or a face to face meeting to understand how we can help your device take market share do not hesitate to contact us.
+To learn more, check out our eBook on Value Based Payments, or if you would like an initial telephone discussion to understand how we can help your device take market share, do not hesitate to contact us.